-For 70 years, Columbia University’s School of International and Public Affairs has been educating professionals who work in public, private and nonprofit organizations to make a difference in the world.
+For over 70 years, Columbia University’s School of International and Public Affairs has been educating professionals who work in public, private and nonprofit organizations to make a difference in the world.
 The SIPA Financial Aid Office is dedicated to helping all students explore all available means of helping to finance their education.

 Some SIPA students also rely on student loans as part of their financing strategy, while others are able to secure funding from outside sources, including private charitable foundations, their employer, the government in their home country or professional associations and organizations.
 Whatever your financing plan will be, the SIPA Financial Aid Office staff is dedicated to working with you to help you reach your goals.